m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 </kbd>

 `
-This integraiton will work with a Twilio Trial account but will have the following limitations.
+This integration will work with a Twilio Trial account but will have the following limitations.

-1. A message about using a Twilio Trial account will play before your integation scripts run.
+1. A message about using a Twilio Trial account will play before your integration scripts run.
 2. You will only be able to make outgoing calls to Verified Caller ID's.
    [Twilio => Phone Numbers => Verified Caller IDs](https://www.twilio.com/console/phone-numbers/verified)
    [Twilio Help](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio)